IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

        by their owners/issuers.

-I will not describe who to deal with keys in layer 1, that is done best by cryptography_.
+I will not describe how to deal with keys in layer 1, that is done best by cryptography_.
 So, I'll start at layer 2.

 JSON Web Key (JWK)